Updated on: November 1, 2024

 🥈2.
 Bitdefender Antivirus Free for Windows — Lightweight With Advanced Malware & Web Protections

-Bitdefender Antivirus Free for Windows is one of the best free antiviruses out there — its malware scanner scored a 100% detection rate during my tests.
+Bitdefender Antivirus Free for Windows is one of the best free-forever antiviruses out there — its malware scanner scored a 100% detection rate during my tests, detecting viruses, trojans, ransomware, and even rootkits, which are notorious for being difficult to eradicate.
 Moreover, Bitdefender uses a cloud-based scanner, which means most of the detection and analysis doesn’t take place on your PC, reducing its system impact.
-I didn’t notice any slowdowns on my computer even during full system scans.
+I didn’t notice any slowdowns on my computer, even during full system scans.

 One downside of the free version of Bitdefender is its lack of extra features.
-It offers some of the most effective malware, web, and real-time protections on the market, but that’s about it.
-Bitdefender’s premium plans are where you’ll find all of the extra features, including multi-layer ransomware protection, online banking protection, a VPN, device optimization tools, a password manager, parental controls, and much more.
+It offers some of the most effective malware, web, and real-time protections on the market, plus ransomware protection that complements Windows’s Bitlocker encryption tool, but that’s about it.
+Bitdefender’s premium plans get you extra features, including a VPN, device optimization tools, a password manager, parental controls, and a firewall (if you use the free version, Defender’s firewall will stay on).
+The only downside here is that most Bitdefender plans put strict data limits on the VPN (Norton provides an unlimited-data VPN on most of its plans).

-Bitdefender’s paid plans are very affordable, starting as low as $17.49 / year, and all of them are backed by a 30-day money-back guarantee.
-There’s Total Security, which includes most of Bitdefender’s features (except for the unlimited-data VPN and full-featured password manager) for 5 devices, for only $49.99 / year.
-Premium Security provides access to all features on up to 10 devices for $79.99 / year — it’s the best option if you want to make sure all of your devices are 100% protected against all online threats.
-Users on a budget can take a look at Internet Security, which covers up to 3 Windows devices for only $42.49 / year.
+Bitdefender’s paid plans are very affordable, starting as low as $29.99 / year, and all of them are backed by a 30-day money-back guarantee.
+There’s Internet Security, which includes most of Bitdefender’s features (except for the unlimited-data VPN and full-featured password manager) for 3 Windows PCs, for only $42.49 / year.
+Premium Security provides access to all features on up to 10 devices (including Macs and smartphones) for $79.99 / year — it’s the best option if you want to make sure all of your devices are 100% protected against all online threats.
+Users on a budget can take a look at Antivirus Plus, which covers up to 3 Windows devices for only $29.99 / year.

 Bottom Line: